 The Department of the Environment (2009) Guidance on AA recommends a 15 km buffer zone to be considered.
-A review of all sites within this zone has allowed a determination to be made that in the absence of significant hydrological links the characteristics of the Strategy will not impose effects beyond the 15 km buffer.
+A review of all sites within this zone has allowed a determination to be made that in the absence of significant hydrological links the characteristics of the Plan will not impose effects beyond the 15 km buffer.

-Details of European sites that occur within 15 km of the Strategy are listed in Table 3.1.
-European sites and EPA Rivers and Catchments are also mapped in Figure 3.1 below.
+Details of European sites that occur within 15 km of the Plan are listed in Table 3.1.
+European sites and EPA Rivers and Catchments are also mapped in Figure 3.1.
 Information on QIs, SCIs and site-specific vulnerabilities and sensitivities (see Appendix I) and background information (such as that within Ireland's Article 17 Report to the European Commission, site synopses and Natura 2000 standard data forms) has been considered by both the AA screening assessment (provided under this section) and Stage 2 AA (provided under Section 4).
-Conservation objectives that have been considered by the assessment are those included in the most up to date NPWS documents.
+Conservation objectives that have been considered by the assessment are those included in the most up to date NPWS documents for each European site listed in Table 3.1, as listed below: